-Are there any ministries you feel you can not be a part of as a single person?
+Are there any ministries you feel you cannot be a part of as a married person?

-Is there anything you wish your married friends would understand about singleness?
+Is there anything you wish your single friends would understand about marriage?

-Is there anything you wish married people wouldn’t ask you?
+Is there anything you wish single people wouldn’t ask you?

-Is there anything you wish your married friends would ask you?
+Is there anything you wish your single friends would ask you?

 Question # 9

-Do you ever wish you were married, or are you at a point in your life that you are pretty content with where you are at?
+Do you ever wish you were single, or are you at a point in your life that you are pretty content with where you are at?